Tools and methods of neurosurgeons in Assuta

 Particularly useful intraoperative MRI during the cytoreduction, when most of the tumor is removed.
 Such navigation provides the surgeon is constantly updated images.

-Embolization in operations on the brain for tumors
+Embolization in operations on the brain in tumors

 If the tumor has a large number of blood vessels, it may be difficult during surgery due to bleeding.
 Embolization - a technique used by neurosurgeons to stop the blood flow to the new formation before it is deleted.